The Complete Guide to Dropper Posts

 The cable is also protected from damage, dirt and debris.
 The action becomes stiffer over time as dirt enters and accumulates.

 If you’re installing a dropper post to an older mountain bike, external cable routing allows you to get up and running quickly.
 A few zip ties and you’re good to go.
-Following a rear brake hose works well.
+Attaching the cable (housing) to a rear brake hose works well.

 And should the cable sustain damage, repair is easy.
 Ongoing maintenance is also easy.